 In 1978, a group of local Hispanic chamber leaders from throughout California convened to discuss the lack of representation of Hispanic businesses in state government.
 These leaders also recognized the need for an organization that would effectively represent the interest of rapidly growing number of Hispanic-owned businesses in California.

-Today, the California Hispanic Chambers of Commerce (CHCC) has a network of over 65 Hispanic chambers and business associations throughout the State of California.
-Through its network of Hispanic chambers and business association, the CHCC represents the interest of over 600,000 Hispanic business owners in California.
+Through its network of Hispanic chambers and business association, the CHCC represents the interest of over 800,000 Hispanic business owners in California.
 The CHCC is the premier and largest regional ethnic business organization in the nation that promotes the economic growth and development of Hispanic entrepreneurs and California’s Emerging Businesses.

 "Advocacy, Empowerment, Education for California's Hispanic Businesses"